5 breastfeeding positions you should try

 Lucky for you and your baby, there are a number of different breastfeeding positions you can use to nurse your little one.
-You might find that there’s one particular position you really enjoy, that you want to switch it up a little and try different positions from time to time, or that certain positions become more comfortable as your little one grows.
+You may discover a favorite position that works best, but you might also want to experiment with different positions as time goes on.
+As your baby grows, you might find that certain positions become more natural and comfortable.
 To get you started, here are five that we think you should know about!

 1. The cradle

-This is the most basic of breastfeeding positions, but it can also be one of the most difficult.
-To achieve the cradle, sit with Baby across your abdomen with your elbow supporting their head and your hand supporting their bottom — essentially fitting them into the crook of your arm.
-For more flexibility, use your other hand to support your breast.
-Make sure to use lots of pillows, and keep your feet up to avoid leaning into your little one.
-This position is best for older babies who can easily latch on, because it is harder to control a baby’s head while nursing in this position.
+This is the most basic of breastfeeding positions, and probably one you’ve seen out in the wild!
+To achieve the cradle, sit with Baby across your body with your elbow supporting their shoulders and your hand supporting their back — essentially fitting them into the crook of your arm.
+For more direction, use your other hand to support your breast.
+Make sure to use lots of pillows, and keep your feet up to avoid leaning or slouching into your little one.

 2. The cross-cradle